EqualExperts/agents-behave/blog/blog-bdd.md

         Ask for all the information needed to make a reservation Make the reservation
         Be very polite and helpful
-        There is no need to ask for the user for anything else, like contact information, payment method, etc.
+        There is no need to ask the user for anything else, like contact information, payment method, etc.
     """
 ```